 6-Step Guide to Facial Feminization Surgery

 FFS surgery is not an obligatory part of your transition process.
 Many trans women decide that facial feminization isn’t the right course for them.
-If you’re reading this, you might be still seeking guidance to understand if facial gender affirmation is a good fit for your particular circumstances.
+You might be still seeking guidance to understand if facial feminization surgery is a good fit for your particular circumstances.

 Wherever you are in your journey, it’s normal to have lots of questions.
-Some people feel overwhelmed by uncertainty when they start thinking about facial feminization, also referred to as facial harmonization.
+Some people feel overwhelmed by uncertainty when they start thinking about facial surgery.

 Facialteam aims to help you with a highly personal decision-making process.
 To relieve some of this anxiety, we have created this Guide to Facial Feminization Surgery.
 We hope it will answer some of your most pressing questions about FFS procedures and processes.